j4k0m/secdojo-23jan/README.md

 ### Reverse generation key algorithm in `r101.dll`:

-The malware will generate a key at the start and it will use to encrypt all the files, the malware will exclude the files with `.secdojo,.exe,.dll,.sys,.ps1,.lnk` extension in `C:\\Users\\Administrator\\Desktop` path.
+The malware will generate a key at the start that will use to encrypt all the files, the malware will exclude the files with `.secdojo,.exe,.dll,.sys,.ps1,.lnk` extension in `C:\\Users\\Administrator\\Desktop` path.

 ![image](https://user-images.githubusercontent.com/48088579/151051912-0fb6afda-8baf-41f3-bab3-cfa6d6a2b55c.png)